Vueren/Rift-Loot-Filter-Addon/README.md

 # NOTE!
-THIS ADDON IS IN ALPHA DEVELOPMENT!
+THIS ADDON IS IN BETA DEVELOPMENT

-# Loot Filter
+## Loot Filter

 You want to delete useless items?
 Great, me too.

-I wrote an addon that'll allow you to select them by certain criteria and then delete them.
+I wrote an addon that'll allow you to select them, and then automatically delete them whenever they end up back in your inventory.

-# AGAIN, ALPHA!
-The vast majority of all items in Rift are currently untested!
-This means that there is the very, VERY high possibility of selecting an item that you DO NOT want to delete!
-Thankfully, the addon will show you what may end up getting deleted.
-As long as you exercise caution with the /lf delete command, you shouldn't end up with any unnecessary item loss.

-# AAAAAAAAAAALPHAAAAAAAAAAAAAAAAAAA!!!!!
-All items deleted are solely the responsibility of the end user.
-Be advised that readjusting your inventory space after applying filters may potentially break the addon.
-It is untested, to be quite frank.
+Each Loot Filter is *PER CHARACTER*.

+## AGAIN!
+BETA

+Type /lf to open the Loot Filter!

+Select an item by left clicking it.
+See all identical items in other slots in the inventory gain a yellow border.

+Use the Display Only Selected Items checkbox to see what should be getting deleted if you enable the deletion functionality.

+Once you are feeling brave and confident, checking Automatically Delete Selected Items will give you a confirmation box.

+Once you are *extremely* certain about things...
+Start!
+Watch the names of the items that are deleted show up in your General chat tab.
+See the emptied slots in your Inventory.

+Uncheck the Automatically Delete Selected Items box if you do not want to automatically delete items anymore.

+## BEEEEEEEEEEEETTTTTTTAAAAAAAAAAAAAAAAA

+Uncheck Automatically Delete Selected Items, get the item again, and Deselect the item if you want to stop deleting that item.

+Alternatively (nuclear option), use /lfnull to reset *ALL* of the addon's Selected Items for your character.
+Note that you cannot bring the settings for the selected items back - you will need to select them again using the addon as you obtain them.

-Did we mention that this is an alpha addon?
+## Did we mention that this is an beta addon?

-# Filters?
-Current filters:
-- rift items
-- scrolls
-- grey items
-- dimension items (not keys and not crates)
-- non lv70 gear

-# Why not just allow us to select the items from a list?
-As a multiboxer, I wanted a more manageable way that could be done with mouse broadcasting across all clients.
-Feel free to fork and work with the Inspect.Item.List() item list to make an addon that can allow the user to select specific items.

-# Ownership?
-Don't care.
-Feel free to slap a shiny sticker on your blatant copy stating that you own it exclusively.
-Timestamps will tell the true tale.
-Honestly I'm just throwing this code out here to hopefully spark interest in Rift addon dev.
-Scene's pretty dry and there's lots of addon ideas to take up.
-Seriously.
-Just ask around for ideas, and learn what the API can and can't do.
-Maybe one day Gamigo will give us more API possibilities.
-Until then, let's bleed the current API dry of all its possibilites. :)
+The primary reason this addon is in beta is that it *needs testing*.
+As the addon developer, I cannot be 100% certain that there isn't an Error State, or that there isn't an item that is deleted somewhere that shouldn't be.

+As the addon developer, I *am*, however, reasonably confident enough in my code to put it into Beta, instead of Alpha.

+Please send any and all error messages my way via my Discord at Vueren#9253.
+If you are in the Heroes of Telara Discord, you should be able to DM me directly.
+I do not accept friend requests.